Matt Renshaw

 Matthew Thomas Renshaw (born 28 March 1996) is an Australian international cricketer.
-He played eleven Tests for Australia between 2016 and 2018 as an opening batsman, and was recalled to the Test team in 2023.
+He played eleven Tests for Australia between 2016 and 2018 as an opening batsman, and was recalled to the Test team in 2023 as a midde-order batsman.
+He made his ODI debut in October 2025.
 In domestic first-class cricket he plays for Queensland, and in the Big Bash League he has played for the Brisbane Heat and Adelaide Strikers.

 Early life and domestic career

 Matt Renshaw was born in Middlesbrough, England.
 His family moved to New Zealand when he was seven, and then to Australia when he was ten.
 He attended Brisbane Grammar School.

 He scored his maiden first-class century on 6 December 2015 in the 2015–16 Sheffield Shield against New South Wales.
 He made his List A debut for the National Performance Squad against India A on 27 August 2016.

 In March 2018, Cricket Australia named Renshaw in their Sheffield Shield team of the year after making 686 runs.
 In December 2018, he made a record score for Brisbane senior cricket: 345 for Toombul off 273 balls, with 38 fours and 12 sixes.

 Ahead of the 2019–20 Marsh One-Day Cup, Renshaw was named as one of the six cricketers to watch during the tournament.

 From 2018 to 2019, he played for Brisbane Heat in Big Bash League before moving to Adelaide Strikers for the 2020–21 Big Bash League season.
 He also signed a three-year contract with the Adelaide Strikers in September 2020.
 After two seasons with Adelaide, he returned to the Brisbane Heat for the 2022–23 Big Bash League season.